BenFrankel/dotfiles/README.md

 - To keep multiple systems synchronized
 - To serve as a backup in case of flood

-See [here](https://dotfiles.github.io) for more information about dotfile repositories.
+See [here](https://dotfiles.github.io) for more information on dotfile repositories.

 ## Packages